Younes Taha

-Younes Taha El Idrissi (born 27 November 2002) is a footballer who plays as a midfielder for FC Groningen, on loan from FC Twente.
+Younes Taha El Idrissi (born 27 November 2002) is a footballer who plays as a midfielder for club Twente.
 Born in the Netherlands, he represents Morocco at youth level.

+Biography

+Taha was born in the Netherlands and has Moroccan roots, originating from Imassine, a small village in the vicinity of Ouarzazate.

 Club career

 PEC Zwolle

-Taha joined PEC Zwolle in the summer of 2022 from FC Volendam having never started a senior game for Volendam.
+Taha joined PEC Zwolle in the summer of 2022 from FC Volendam, having never started a senior game for Volendam.
 He signed for PEC Zwolle on a two-year contract with an option for a third year.

-Taha made his league debut in the Eerste Divisie starting on 7 August 2022 in a 2-1 win against De Graafschap at the MAC³PARK Stadion.
+Taha made his league debut in the Eerste Divisie starting on 7 August 2022 in a 2–1 win against De Graafschap at the MAC³PARK Stadion.

 On 12 September 2022, Taha scored his first professional goal away against Jong AZ.
-In October 2022 Taha’s contract with PEC Zwolle was improved and extended for an extra year.
+In October 2022, Taha's contract with PEC Zwolle was improved and extended for an extra year.
 On 28 April 2023, Taha scored a league hat-trick against FC Dordrecht.

 FC Twente

 In June 2023, it was announced that Taha had signed a four-year contract with FC Twente.

+On 7 July 2025, Taha moved on loan to Groningen.

 International career

 Born in the Netherlands, Taha is of Moroccan descent.
 He was called up to the Morocco under-23s in March 2023.

-In June 2023, he was included in the final squad of the Moroccan under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself.
+In June 2023, Taha was included in the final squad of the Moroccan under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself.
 Having scored one goal in the group stage, he helped the Atlas Lions win their first title and qualify for the 2024 Summer Olympics.